Tuchel set to resume contract talks at PSG

 Responding to reports that is set to be taken up, the former Borussia Dortmund boss said: "We discussed an extension of my contract this winter.
 We did not find any agreement.

-"I said that it was not possible to speak between Lyon [a 2-1 defeat on 4 February NZDT] and Marseille because there were many games.
+"I said that it was not possible to speak between Lyon [a 2-1 defeat on February 3] and Marseille because there were many games.
 We're going to talk quietly about this during the [international] break."

 On the prospect of fans shunning one of French football's showpiece fixtures, Tuchel replied: "If our supporters make a strike, I will be very disappointed.
 It is not deserved.